seal-io/docs/docs/improvement-plan.md

 - General Information: Randomly generated UUID for Walrus installation, version, CPU architecture and aggregate count of users.
 - Application Deployment Features: Aggregate counts of projects, environments, custom templates, services and connector types.
-- FinOps Features: Aggregate counts of enabled and custom perspectives.

 ## How can I participate in or opt out of the Improvement Plan?

-After the initial setup, administrators can go to the `System Settings` page in the `Service Management` section of the UI, and edit the `Basic Settings` to participate in or opt out of the Improvement Plan.
+After the initial setup, administrators can go to the `System` page in the `Server` section of the UI, and edit the `Basic` to participate in or opt out of the Improvement Plan.